apace100/origins-docs/docs/types/power_types/exhaust.md

 	}
 }
 ```

-This power will quickly exhaust the player if they are touching water.
+This example will apply 4.0 exhaustion to the player if the player is touching water.